 3 PM – Check into Provincetown Hotel at Gabriel’s

 Just in time for a smooth and fast check-in at the Provincetown Hotel at Gabriel’s!
 When on a tour of its lovely Great Room and the magical garden, make sure you pick a freshly-baked chocolate chip cookie and a glass of cold lemonade or hot cider (depending on the weather).
-As you explore the room, make sure you check out a whirlpool bath with a Jacuzzi and a cozy fireplace for a relaxing evening later that night.
+As you explore the room, make sure you check out a whirlpool bath and a cozy fireplace for a relaxing evening later that night.

 5 PM – Gallery Stroll

 Few visitors know, but Provincetown is the first continuous art colony in the U.S. Rich in fine art and photography, Provincetown offers a unique opportunity to mingle with local and visiting artists at gallery openings.
 Catch the gleaming evening sunshine and explore the town from West to East.
 Sip on a glass of wine and enjoy the creative heritage of the Land’s End on a Friday gallery stroll along a special Gabriel’s Arts Route.

 New places this year, yet Strangers & Saints have won the hearts of Provincetown visitors and locals.
 The restaurant is a Mediterranean-influenced tavern with a great choice of appetizers, New York style cocktails and an extremely warm and homey atmosphere.
 Located in the newly renovated 1850 home of Captain John Cook, Strangers & Saints will be at the finish line of your gallery tour.
 Local producers, distillers and farmers, delicious Cape Cod seafood.

 Strangers & Saints is now open from 5 pm till late and half past eight is a great time to get that perfect spot by the fireplace.